-Provided further, that in states where the states are organized, they shall send delegates as states.
-In states which are not organized, the Locals shall send delegates as such.
-In Locals which are not organized, a part of the Local may send a delegate.
+Provided, that States which are organized and endorsing this call shall send delegates as States.
+In States which are not organized the organized locals accepting this call shall send delegates as locals.
+In locals which are not organized a part of the local may send delegates.